austincicale/Accenture-Data-Analytics-and-Visualization/README.md

   After merging the three data tables, we now have our final data set and can identify the most popular content categories.

 - #### Top 5 Content Categories

+  To identif
-  Create new tab in excel, get discrete list of categories by copying the content categories column and using Excel'S "Remove Duplicates" tool
+  Obtain a discrete list of categories by copying all categpories into a new tab and use Excel's "Remove Duplicates" tool Add individual scores for each category, use SUMIF function for all observations for each category type Sort list by descendung to see top 5
-  18 unique categories
-  We want to add individual scores for each category

 1. Animals
 2. Science